niyoseris/bybitTrader/errors.md

 # Trading Bot Errors and Solutions

+## Position Management Issues

+### Error: Bot buys coins it already holds
+- **Description**: The trading bot was executing buy orders even when it already held a position in that coin.
+- **Solution**: Updated the `analyze_market` and `place_order` functions to check if the bot already holds a coin before executing a buy order.
+Added a threshold (currently set to $1) to prevent buying coins that are already held above this value.

+### Error: RSI sell signals not executing
+- **Description**: The bot was not executing sell orders when only the RSI indicator provided a sell signal.
+- **Solution**: Modified the `analyze_market` function to prioritize RSI sell signals.
+When RSI exceeds 60 and the coin is held, a sell order is executed immediately, bypassing other indicator checks.

+### Error: Position checks not working when disabled
+- **Description**: Even when `enable_position_checks` was set to `false` in the config, the bot was still checking positions.
+- **Solution**: Enhanced the position checking logic to respect the configuration setting properly.
+When position checks are disabled, the bot will not perform take profit/stop loss checks but will still prevent duplicate buys.

+## Configuration Issues

+### Error: Indicator settings not applied correctly
+- **Description**: Changes to indicator settings in the config file were not being reflected in the bot's behavior.
+- **Solution**: Improved the configuration loading mechanism to validate and apply all indicator settings at startup.
+Added logging to confirm that settings are loaded correctly.

 ## API Connection Errors

+### Error: Connection Pool Full
-- **Connection Pool Full**: When the bot makes too many concurrent API requests, the connection pool can become full.
+- **Description**: When the bot makes too many concurrent API requests, the connection pool can become full.
-  - Solution: Implemented better connection pooling management and reduced concurrent requests.
+- **Solution**: Implemented better connection pooling management and reduced concurrent requests.

-## PyBit Library Integration
+### Error: Authentication Errors

-- **Authentication Errors**: Issues with API key and secret handling in PyBit initialization.
+- **Description**: Issues with API key and secret handling in PyBit initialization.
-  - Solution: Updated the API key and secret loading process to ensure proper authentication.
+- **Solution**: Updated the API key and secret loading process to ensure proper authentication.

+### Error: Rate Limiting
-- **Rate Limiting**: Hitting Bybit API rate limits during high activity periods.
+- **Description**: Hitting Bybit API rate limits during high activity periods.
-  - Solution: Implemented exponential backoff and request batching.
+- **Solution**: Implemented exponential backoff and request batching.

-## Indicator Calculation

-- **Missing Indicator Values**: The application was receiving data but not showing all indicator values in the web interface.
-  - Solution: Modified `show_indicators.py` to include both signal and actual indicator values in the returned data, then updated templates.

-- **Fibonacci Signal Display**: Fibonacci signals were not being displayed on the chart.
-  - Solution: Fixed format mismatch by changing Fibonacci level keys from 'FIB_0.382' to 'FIB_0_382' to avoid JavaScript property access conflicts.

 ## UI/UX Issues

-- **HTML Template Issues**: Problems with displaying indicator values and filtering options.
-  - Solution: Implemented DataTables library for better sorting and filtering, added checkboxes for indicator-based filtering.
+### Error: Missing indicator values in display
+- **Description**: Some indicator values were not being displayed in the console output or web interface.
+- **Solution**: Updated the display formatting to show all active indicator values and their respective signals.

+### Error: Table automatic refresh
-- **Automatic Page Refresh**: Table would disappear after being displayed due to automatic refreshing.
+- **Description**: Table would disappear after being displayed due to automatic refreshing.
-  - Solution: Disabled automatic refresh meta tags and implemented manual refresh button.
+- **Solution**: Disabled automatic refresh meta tags and implemented manual refresh button.

+### Error: Signal strength calculation
-- **Signal Strength Calculation**: Inconsistencies in signal strength calculation.
+- **Description**: Inconsistencies in signal strength calculation.
-  - Solution: Updated calculation logic to properly account for all signal types including STRONG_SELL and STRONG_BUY.
+- **Solution**: Updated calculation logic to properly account for all signal types including STRONG_SELL and STRONG_BUY.

-## Chart Visualization

-- **Missing Signal Points**: Current signals were not automatically displayed on the chart when entering a coin page.
-  - Solution: Implemented `showCurrentSignals()` function to automatically display points matching current signals when the page loads.

-- **Signal Logic Issues**: AND vs OR logic confusion in signal display.
-  - Solution: Updated to use OR logic, allowing any selected indicator to trigger the display of historical signals.

-# Trading Bot Errors
+## Trading Logic Errors

+### Error: Inconsistent sell signal logic
+- **Description**: The bot used different logic for buy signals (AND) and sell signals (OR), leading to confusion.
+- **Solution**: Made the logic configurable in the settings, allowing users to choose between AND/OR logic for both buy and sell signals independently.

+### Error: Direct RSI sell trigger needed
+- **Description**: Users needed the ability to have RSI directly trigger a sell without checking other indicators.
+- **Solution**: Implemented a priority check for RSI in the `analyze_market` function that can bypass normal indicator logic and directly trigger a sell order when RSI exceeds a threshold.

 ## Module Import Errors
 - **Missing Module**: `ModuleNotFoundError: No module named 'data_collector'` - Fixed by creating data_collector.py with fetch_klines function